matt1/pi433HomeAuto/README.md

 connected to your Pi, with 4 female-female jumper leads to connect from your Pi to the ground, data, voltage and antenna pins on the transmitter.

-How you hook your transmitter up to your Pi will vary depending on what transmitter you get, but for mine I did it like this:
+How you hook your transmitter up to your Pi will vary depending on what transmitter you get (the one I got was Pin 1:ground, 2:data, 3:vcc, 4:antenna), but for mine I did it like this:

 (Tx -> Pi)
 1 -> 6